Yash4305d-y/Digital_Clock/README.md

 Hello Everyone

-Digital clock, capable showing time in (24hr format) as well as (12hr format)
+A Digital clock, capable showing time in (24hr format) as well as (12hr format)